Shrewsbury hotel evacuated and roads closed in police incident

-West Mercia Police confirmed it was taking precautionary action after receiving a call at around 7.30pm on Thursday.
+West Mercia Police confirmed it was taking precautionary action after receiving a call about a bomb threat at around 7.30pm.
+It was later confirmed the threat was not genuine.

 Measures were taken to evacuate The Lion Hotel, on Wyle Cop, along with other businesses and private properties in the immediate vicinity.

-Road closures have been put in place in surrounding areas at the Wyle Cop, Dogpole and the High Street.
+Road closures were put in place in surrounding streets Wyle Cop, Dogpole and the High Street.

 Superintendent Rebecca Love said: “We will endeavour to update further when we can and request that the public keep away from the area to allow emergency services to do their job.
 Thank you.”